Testing of pharmacopoeial ethanol (disinfectant ethanol)

 Verification test – component identification via the infra-red absorption spectrum

-In the verification testing of ethanol and anhydrous ethanol, identification of components is carried out using Fourier transform infra-red spectrophotometer(FT-IR).
+In the verification testing of ethanol and anhydrous ethanol, identification of components is carried out using Fourier Transform Infrared (FTIR) spectrophotometer.
 Reference spectra are compared with the spectra of the target compounds.
 The Japanese Pharmacopeia (JP) specifies a liquid membrane technique test, and below is a measurement example of ethanol and anhydrous ethanol using a liquid cell (KRS-5 window disk).

 Purity test – analysis of volatile impurities